Updated July 19, 2023

 In a sublease, the lessee provides the leased property to the third party on rent for an agreed period and in case any default is committed by the third party, then the lessee is liable to pay the rent to the owner.
 Here, the third party is only liable to pay the rent to the lessee.

 Whereas, in Sublet/Relet, the lessee transfers the possession of the leased property to the new tenant.
 But, here the new lessee is responsible to pay the rent to the owner in any case.
-In relet, the original lease agreement comes to end mutually and a new agreement is signed between the owner and new lessee
+In relet, the original lease agreement comes to an end mutually and a new agreement is signed between the owner and new lessee

 Thus, initially, the lease agreement takes place between the owner and the lessee.
 When the lessee transfers possession of the leased property to a third party on a rental basis then this scenario will result in a sublease.
 For entering into the sublease agreement, the lessee has to take the prior approval of the owner otherwise he can take legal action against the lessee.
 This sublease rent amount should not exceed the actual amount mentioned in the main contract.
 If it exceeds, the terms and conditions of the main lease contract regarding the sublease amount should also be kept in mind.
 This sublease terminology comes into the picture because sometimes it is not possible for the tenant to complete the tenure of the lease.
 Due to the sublease, the lessee gets back the property after some time by renewing the contract.